 What are the different renewable sources available?

 While there are other types like biofuel, we shan’t be discussing that as it is harmful to the environment when burned.
 Geothermal heat is also another renewable resource but does not yet have an application for home usage and integration.
-Think of uses like AC repair in Miami.

 Which is best for an end user’s home?